John Balance: Early life and career

-Balance was born Geoffrey Laurence Burton.
-He took the surname 'Rushton' from his stepfather.
+John Balance was born Geoffrey Laurence Burton in Mansfield, Nottinghamshire.
+He took the surname "Rushton" from his stepfather.
 During his teens, Balance became acquainted with Christopherson as a fan of the latter's group Throbbing Gristle.
 The duo were both members of Psychic TV, Christopherson's next project after Throbbing Gristle.
 They eventually quit Psychic TV to form Coil.

 Balance was extremely active as a youth and in his early twenties.
 Apart from his early musical releases and involvement in bands before Coil, he published seven issues of a fanzine, Stabmental, and was a tireless correspondent with members of the alternative musical and cultural scene in the UK and also abroad.
 He also released three compilation albums of music by bands and artists about which he was enthusiastic: Endzeit, Bethel and The Men with the Deadly Dreams.
 The compilations are today collector's items and fetch high prices.
 Also from his youth, Balance was an avid occultist, maintaining a lifelong interest in the likes of Aleister Crowley and Austin Osman Spare.

 Death

 On 13 November 2004, during a period of heavy drinking, Balance fell from a two-storey balcony at his home and died that evening in the hospital.
 Peter Christopherson announced Balance's death on the Threshold House website, and provided details surrounding the accident.
 Balance's memorial service was held near Bristol on 23 November, and was attended by approximately 100 people.
-November 2014 saw the publication of a retrospective volume of his art called "Bright Lights and Cats with no Mouths" by Edition Timeless.
+November 2014 saw the publication of a retrospective volume of his art called "Bright Lights and Cats with No Mouths" by Edition Timeless.
 Timeless published a further archival book of a collection of Balance's notebooks "The Cupboard under the Stars" edited by Claus Laufenburg in 2023.